 Breast Cancer Risk Factors

-What is a risk factor?
-A risk factor is any situation that predisposes an individual to the chance of developing a disease.
-The following risk factors have been associated with an increased incidence of breast cancer.
+A risk factor is any situation that increases your chances of developing a disease.
+The following risk factors have been associated with an increased incidence of breast cancer:

 - Age – Most symptoms of breast disease appear in women over age 35, with women over age 50 being at greatest risk for developing breast cancer.
 There is also evidence to suggest that the age factor may be related to menopause.